sharktacos/OpenColorIO-configs/docs/Resolve.md

 The Look Transform is therefore applied in the *Group Post-clip* which is again accessed by right-clicking on the node and choosing it from the LUT menu.

+## Putting it all together

-Both will then affect all the clips in the timeline, and can be toggled on or off as desired.
+Both  *Group Pre-clip* and  *Group Post-clip* will then affect all the clips in the timeline, and can be toggled on or off as desired.
 For example when passing a clip to VFX the Look should be disabled so it is not baked into the EXR on export.
 Similarly, gamut compression should be disabled for VFX pulls.

 ![Resolve](img/Resolve1.jpg)